China • UNESCO World Heritage Site

 Criterion (vi): Associated with events/traditions/ideas/beliefs/artistic works

-The Great Wall remains directly associated with Chinese national identity and the concept of national defence, representing ideas about territorial sovereignty, cultural distinction between agricultural and nomadic societies, and the immense human sacrifice required for monumental construction that profoundly shaped Chinese historical consciousness.
+The Great Wall remains directly associated with Chinese national identity and the concept of national defense, representing ideas about territorial sovereignty, cultural distinction between agricultural and nomadic societies, and the immense human sacrifice required for monumental construction that profoundly shaped Chinese historical consciousness.

 Image & Content Attribution